 Even though De La Hoya threw more punches than Mosley, it was once again his boogeyman opponent who came out on top.
 In the process, Mosley took the WBC light-middleweight title with him.

 Oscar immediately moved up to middleweight, 31 and one quarter pounds heavier than his first world title victory.
 Focusing his attention on the unbeaten WBO middleweight champion Felix Sturm.
-The German was seen as one of the weakest of the 160lb champions.
+The German got looked at as one of the weakest of the 160lb champions.

-With a game plan in mind though, De La Hoya was hoping for a money-spinning super-fight with unified champion Bernard ‘The Executioner’ Hopkins.
-At the time, Hopkins was recognized as the pound for pound king after an astonishing run at middleweight.
+With a game plan in mind, though, De La Hoya hoped for a money-spinning super-fight with unified champion Bernard ‘The Executioner’ Hopkins.
+At the time, Hopkins was the pound-for-pound king after an astonishing run at middleweight.

-Oscar knew he’d need a title to make the fight happen as ‘B-Hop’ held three of the middleweight belts (WBC, IBF and WBA).
+Oscar knew he’d need a title to make the fight happen as ‘B-Hop’ held three middleweight belts (WBC, IBF, and WBA).
 Targeting Sturm’s WBO Title was the perfect tactic to secure a Pay-Per-View blockbuster.

 Making De La Hoya look aged and wilted at times, Sturm pushed the multi-weight ruler as the pre-fight favorite struggled to out-work the hungrier champion.

-Oscar’s ninth world title in six weight divisions was achieved, if somewhat contentiously.
+If somewhat contentiously, Oscar’s ninth world title in six weight divisions hit the record books.
 A mega match-up with Hopkins was then able to be penciled in for September 2004, just three months later.

 Interest in the fight was immense.
-Both competitors stood to earn a staggering $30 million dollars on the night.
-With an array of Hollywood stars ringside, hundreds of millions of people tuned in to watch on TV.
+Both competitors stood to earn a staggering $30 million on the night.
+With an array of Hollywood stars ringside, hundreds of millions of people watched on TV.

 Many people saw Hopkins’ size advantage as the deciding factor.
-It proved to be the case as De La Hoya was pummelled with a body shot in the ninth round, ending his unification hopes after a fairly one-sided battle.
+It proved to be the case as De La Hoya took a body shot in the ninth round, ending his unification hopes after a reasonably one-sided battle.